nbeaver/why-linux-is-better/README.rst

 Want to see what USB devices are connected?
 Run ``lsusb``.
 Want to restart your networking daemon?
 Run ``sudo /etc/init.d/networking restart``.

-Another benefit of textuality is ease of using search engines to find similar problems.
+Another benefit of textuality
+is using search engines to find similar problems.
 Many a Linux user has thought they had found a new bug, only to run a quick web search that turned up dozens of users with the same issue.
 (The `Arch Linux BBS forum`_ and bug tracker, for example, tends to be `ahead of the curve`_ on bug reports.)

 ..
 TODO: Find a better example of Arch Linux being ahead of the curve.